ravendb/book/Intro/Intro.md

 performing up to spec.
 We'll discuss how one would track down such an issue and find the root cause responsible for such a behavior, a few common reasons why such things happen and how to avoid or resolve them.

+*[Chapter 26](#stroage-layout) - Storage Considerations -* discusses how RavenDB is storing the data on disk, how it allocates storage and arrange the data internally.
+We'll talk about how it impacts operational decisions and persistence decisions.

 ### Part V - Implementation Details

 Focus: RavenDB Core Team, RavenDB Support Engineers, Developers who wants to read the code